Flokots/end-to-end_testing/README.md

 ### Development process

+Before each test:
-Load the website
+* Load the website.
+* Fail the test if element not found.

+NOTE: Screenshots are taken automatically for failed tests.
 #### The Homepage section

 1. Find the middle square by its `banner-square-overlay-container` class.
-2. Fail the test if button and text not found.
-3. Find the paragraph element and _individually_ extact the text.
+2. Find the paragraph element and _individually_ extact the text.
-4. Find the button by the button tag and home button class and extract only the button label.
+3. Find the button by the button tag and home button class and extract only the button label.
-5. Find the square on the right that's supposed to have an image by the `(//div[class='banner-square-image'])[2]` xpath.
+4. Find the square on the right that's supposed to have an image by the `(//div[class='banner-square-image'])[2]` xpath.
-6. Fail the tests if image not found.
-7. Find image by the `img` tag and `block` class and extract the url.
+5. Find image by the `img` tag and `block` class and extract the url.

 #### New Products Section